 The Must Get Out More Question !

-Where is the highest pub in the UK?
+Where is the longest road tunnel in the UK?

 The Answer to the Last Question